Mental distress

 Mental distress or psychological distress encompasses the symptoms and experiences of a person's internal life that are commonly held to be troubling, confusing or out of the ordinary.
 Mental distress can potentially lead to a change of behavior, affect a person's emotions in a negative way, and affect their relationships with the people around them.

-Certain traumatic life experiences (such as bereavement, stress, lack of sleep, use of drugs, assault, abuse, or accidents) can induce mental distress.
+Certain traumatic life experiences (such as bereavement, harassment, stress, lack of sleep, assault, abuse, or accidents) can cause mental distress.
 Those who are members of vulnerable populations might experience discrimination that places them at increased risk for experiencing mental distress as well.
 This may be something which resolves without further medical intervention, though people who endure such symptoms longer term are more likely to be diagnosed with mental illness.
-This definition is not without controversy as some mental health practitioners would use the terms "mental distress" and "mental disorder" interchangeably.
 Some users of mental health services prefer the term "mental distress" in describing their experience as they feel it better captures that sense of the unique and personal nature of their experience, while also making it easier to relate to, since everyone experiences distress at different times.
 The term also fits better with the social model of disability.

 Differences from mental disorder

-Some psychiatrists may use these two terms "mental distress" and "mental disorder" interchangeably.
+Some mental health practitioners use the terms "mental distress" and "mental disorder" interchangeably.
 However, it can be argued that there are fundamental variations between mental distress and mental disorder.
 "Mental distress" has a wider scope than the related term "mental illness", which refers to a specific set of medically defined conditions.
-A person in mental distress may exhibit some of the broader symptoms described in psychiatry, without actually being ‘ill’ in a medical sense.
+A person in mental distress may exhibit some of the broader symptoms described in psychiatry, without actually being 'ill' in a medical sense.
 People with mental distress may also exhibit temporary symptoms on a daily basis, while patients diagnosed with mental disorder may potentially have to be treated by a psychiatrist.